rglor/genome-scripts/transcriptomes/README.md

 Step 2: Preliminary QC & Quality Trimming
 ======
-Preliminary QC of your sequences can be completed by applying the [`fastqc`](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) to your fastq sequence files. [`fastqc`](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) is a popular tool that "aims to provide a simple way to do some quality control checks on raw sequence data coming from high throughput sequencing pipelines."
+Preliminary QC of your sequences can be completed by applying [`fastqc`](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) to your fastq sequence files. [`fastqc`](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) is a popular tool that "aims to provide a simple way to do some quality control checks on raw sequence data coming from high throughput sequencing pipelines."
 Carefully inspect output from [`fastqc`](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) because this is the main way that you are going to make sure that nothing is seriously wrong with your data before you delve into the time consuming series of analyses discussed below.
 ```
 fastqc -k 6 *
 ```

 If your sequences look OK after preliminary QC, its time to get your sequences ready for downstream analyses by trimming adaptors and eliminating low quality sequences and basecalls.
 Before going any further, you should start a log for subsequent output.

 ```
 mkdir logs
 ```
 Next use the function `cutadapt` to (1) trim Illumina adapter sequences, (2) discard reads <25 bp in length (otherwise *de novo* assembly in Trinity will fail because its kmer = 25) and (3) perform gentle trimming of low quality basecalls.
 Recent studies suggest that trimming to a relatively low PHRED score of 5 results in transcriptomes that are considerably more complete that those that result from more aggressive quality trimming, without a commensurate increase in errors ([MacManes 2014](http://journal.frontiersin.org/article/10.3389/fgene.2014.00013/full)).
 ```
 #PBS -N cutadapt.sh